daz-codes/helium/README.md

 ## Default Variables and Functions

 The helium function accepts a single JavaScript object as an argument.
-This can inlude default variable values  and functions that can then be called inside the JavaScript expressions.
+This can include default variable values and functions that can then be called inside the JavaScript expressions.